2022/23 Full-time Undergraduate course

 The BSc Hons Radiotherapy and Oncology programme is designed to provide vocational education at undergraduate level for careers in therapeutic radiography.
-Therapeutic Radiography involves the use of ionising radiation in the treatment of cancer.
+Therapeutic Radiography involves the use of ionising radiation in the treatment of cancer and non-malignant disorders.
 A therapeutic radiographer is responsible for the planning and delivery of the treatment prescription together with the general healthcare of the patient.
 It is important to note that radiotherapy involves working with ill and vulnerable patients and that patient care is as vitally important as the technical aspects of the role.

 Sign up to register an interest in the course.

 In this section

 The BSc Hons Radiotherapy and Oncology course is a full-time programme of study of three-year duration leading to the award of an Honours degree with eligibility to apply for registration with the HCPC.
 The Radiotherapy and Oncology course is recognised by the Society and College of Radiographers and the Health and Care Professions Council (HCPC).
 Radiotherapy and Oncology graduates are eligible to apply for Registration with HCPC and membership of the Society of Radiographers.

 Three years, full-time including eight week long clinical placements each summer between Year 1 and 2 and between Year 2 and 3.